 Tallinn in 1 Day

-Nestled on the Baltic Sea, Tallinn, the capital city of Estonia has a charming old town.
-We spent a day in Tallinn, obtained a city map and wandered around the old town admiring the ancient architecture.
+Nestled on the Baltic Sea, Tallinn, the capital city of Estonia, has a charming old town.
+We spent one day in Tallinn during our road trip round the Baltics.
+This was sufficient for a whistle stop of Tallinn’s old town, admiring the historic architecture and seeing some of the city’s top attractions.

-As capital cities go, Tallinn is tiny with a population of just 450,000.
+As capital cities go, Tallinn is tiny, with a population of just 450,000.
 The compact old town with its narrow cobbled streets is best visited on foot.
+I planned the route below to cover most of the city’s main attractions in one day.
+It covers a total of 2 miles and is mostly flat, with a short climb at the end to access Toompea Hill.

 We stayed at the Metropol Hotel on the northern edge of the city, a short walk from both the old town and the port.